Tags

 This one was Burnt.

-You look beautiful, good to see you too” he simply stated, still smiling and it is contagious.
+You look beautiful, good to see you too” he simply stated, still smiling and it was infectious.

-“About time, I am really happy to see you Vivan, I can’t believe you still owe the clothes you wore when you proposed me!”
-I squealed, Finally ecstatic after such a long time.
-“But how do you manage it, to come here?”
-I implored
+“About time, I am really happy to see you Vivan, I can’t believe you still have the clothes you wore when you proposed to me!”
+I squealed, finally happy after such a long time.
+“But how did you manage to come here?”
+I implored.

-“But, Vivan, ” I added as I just remembered “You’re Dead.”
-I whispered.
+“But, Vivan, ” I whispered as I remembered, “You’re Dead,

 I played dumb “What?”